gmc-code/PC-microbit-micropython/docs/sound/music.rst

     music.play(melody1, wait=False, loop=True)

     display.scroll("A", wait=False, loop=True)
+    while True:
-    while True: # Allow 2 seconds to choose to press the A-button sleep(2000)
+        # Allow 2 seconds to choose to press the A-button
+        sleep(2000)
         if button_a.was_pressed():
             # Stop the melody
             music.stop()
+            # exit the while loop
             break

     display.scroll("THE END")